 - Reduce sun exposure by wearing sunscreen, a hat and/or sunglasses

-- Don’t use any personal electronics devices or headphones, as they can prevent them from hearing warnings or instructions
+- Avoid using personal electronic devices or headphones.
+They can prevent them from hearing warnings or instructions

 - Follow the directions of the site leader